greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/choosing-a-research-methodology_1_1.md

 ---
-title: "Choosing a research methodology"
+title: Choosing a research methodology
-description: "How to choose a research methodology: detail vs frequency, user characteristics, and fidelity of insight"
+description: 'How to choose a research methodology: detail vs frequency, user characteristics, and fidelity of insight'
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/choosing-a-research-methodology_1_1/
+linkTitle: Choosing a research methodology
+type: docs
 ---

 When choosing the appropriate methodology (see handbook pages for [problem validation](/handbook/product/ux/ux-research/problem-validation-and-methods/) and [solution validation](/handbook/product/ux/ux-research/solution-validation-and-methods/) methods) for your research question, there are multiple factors to consider: